slevin/talks/oopwtf/slides.md

 ---

-> Make it work first, then make it better

----

 # "Where is anything getting done?!"

 Abstractions mean more smaller pieces

 Trading in physical locality for conceptual locality

-Bad abstractions and bad names is still bad code
+Bad abstractions and bad names are still bad code

 ^just because we create an abstraction doesn't mean we are making things better